StewartalsopIII/image_prompt_generation/LLM_learnings.md

    * "Use pytest fixtures to share common test setup"
    * "Mock external API calls with realistic response data"
    * "Always use timeouts for external API calls to prevent hanging"
+   * "For image tests, use real image bytes rather than empty mock objects"
+   * "Test both success and failure paths in error handling code"
+   * "Use mocking to test different API error scenarios (rate limits, auth, network)"

 ## 6. General Notes for Continuity
 * Project context and important background information